 LINGO offers several functions that assist with handling sets.
 The @IN function determines if a set element is contained in a set.
-The @INDEX function returns the index of a primitive set element within its set.
+The @INDEX function returns the index of a set element within its set, while @INSERT allows you to dynamically add set members to derived set.
 The @SIZE function returns the number of elements in a set.
 Finally, the @WRAP function is useful for "wrapping" set indices from one end of a time horizon to another in multiperiod planning models.
 These are described in more detail below.

-@IN(set name, primitive 1 [, primitive 2 ...])
+@IN(set_name, primitive_1_index [, primitive_2_index ...])

-This returns TRUE if the set member referenced by the primitive set member tuple (primitive\1, primitive\2, ...) is contained in the set set\name.
-As the following example shows, the @IN operator is useful for generating complements of subsets in set membership conditions:
+This returns TRUE if the set member referenced by the primitive set member index tuple (primitive_1_index, primitive_2_index, ...) is contained in the set_name set.
+As the following example shows, the @IN operator is useful for generating complements of subsets in set membership conditions.